cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

 A few weeks ago I started talking about how we use [Docker and Jenkins for Continuous Delivery][part1] in our staging environment.
-I will end the two-part series by talking about how we handle Docker containers with dependencies on other containers and the shell utility that we have built to automate the process.
+I will end the two-part series by explaining how we handle Docker containers with dependencies on other containers and the shell utility that we have built to automate the process.

-Before I go into any specifics, I want to describe our workflow with Jenkins and Docker from a high-level perspective:
+Before I go into specifics, I want to describe our workflow with Jenkins and Docker from a high-level perspective:

 * let's take the [hi_sinatra][hi_sinatra-docker] Ruby example app.
 It